ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/04-singularity-files.md

 ## Files and directories within a Singularity container

 Singularity also _binds_ some _directories_ from the host system where you are running the `singularity` command into the container that you're starting.
-Note that this bind process is not copying files into the running container, it is making an existing directory on the host system visible and accessible within the container environment.
+Note that this bind process is not copying files into the running container, it is making an existing directory on the host system visible and accessible within the Singularity container environment.
 If you write files to this directory within the running container, when the container shuts down, those changes will persist in the relevant location on the host system.

 There is a default configuration of which files and directories are bound into the container but ultimate control of how things are set up on the system where you are running Singularity is determined by the system administrator.
 As a result, this section provides an overview but you may find that things are a little different on the system that you're running on.